 Target audience

 This course is for a general audience.
 Your job could be to design protocols to reduce medical errors, to help a local bus operator to reframe ride-sharing, or to help a city reduce waste in waste management.
-You could be developing new risk models for an insurance company, advising a startup on scaling its operations, or training AI to assist lawyers and consultants.
-In other words, this course is for anyone with the opportunity to propose new ideas for change and improvement.
+You could be developing new risk models for an insurance company, advising a startup on scaling its operations.
+Just look at the range of cases we will discuss:

 Format and Length